sq2ips/m20-custom-firmware/README.md

 The goal of this project is to reverse engineer the [Meteomodem M20](https://www.meteomodem.com/m20) radiosonde and build custom free and open-source firmware for its usage in ham radio baloons based on the [Horus Binary V2](https://github.com/projecthorus/horusdemodlib/wiki) radio protocol.

 # Code
-The code is writen in C using STM32CubeMX (not to be confused with STM32CubeIDE) and Low Layer (LL) libraries and compiled using arm-none-eabi toolchain.
+The code is writen in C using STM32CubeMX (not to be confused with STM32CubeIDE) generated project and Low Layer (LL) libraries, compiled using arm-none-eabi toolchain (version 15.1.0 is used).
 Now it fits into the original STM32L051R6T6 chip.
 Building and flashing instructions are placed further in this file.

 # Stage